tannerstell/DepthFirstSearch/README.md

 This is a problem I generated that was inspired by other matrix puzzles.

-Problem: Find the lengths of connecting 1s (horizontally and vertically inclusive), and return the maximum length of connected 1s (Excluding paths containing same path).
+Problem: Find the lengths of connecting 1s (horizontally and vertically inclusive as in quaddirectional), and return the maximum length of connected 1s (Excluding paths containing same path).

 Problem 2: Return an array of largest to smallest lengths of connecting 1s.